Westerns Laundry | Highbury Restaurant

-In the centre, there’s an open kitchen surrounded by counter seats, and, at its heart, a private dining room enclosed by Victorian bay windows.
-Here, they knock up dishes showcasing the best British produce and catches of the day straight from the boats – so you can expect delicate starters like seabass with seaweed tartare, and chargrilled mackerel with miso and chilli, followed by more substantial mains, like pork loin seasoned with basil and capers, and fish fresh off the robata grill.
+In the centre, there’s an open kitchen surrounded by counter seats, and, at its heart, a ruby-red private dining room enclosed by Victorian windows.
+Here, the chefs knock up dishes showcasing the best British produce and catches of the day straight off the boats – so you can expect delicate starters like seabass with seaweed tartare, and chargrilled mackerel with miso and chilli, followed by more substantial mains, like pork loin seasoned with basil and capers, and fish freshly scorched on the robata grill.

-Drinks, meanwhile, draw on their extensive collection of vermouths and gins as well as a leather-bound, handwritten black book of fine wines and vintage selections to accompany the 200-strong open cellar.
+Drinks, meanwhile, draw on an extensive collection of vermouths and gins, as well as a leather-bound, handwritten black book of fine wines and vintage selections to accompany the 200-strong open cellar.